emsesp/EMS-ESP-Flasher/README.md

 ## Installation

-If you plan to run Python in a virtual environment, first do this:
+If you plan to run Python in a virtual environment, either let VSC do this for you, or manually like:

 ```sh
 python -m venv venv
 source ./venv/bin/activate`
 ```

-Then setup the environment with:
+Install the library's:

 ```sh
 pip install --upgrade build
 pip install -e .
 ```

-To build and test the a module for distribution (places in dist folder):
+To build and test the a module for distribution (places in `dist` folder):

 ```sh
 python -m build